-We also contend that many facors can inhibit ‘Self-Agency’ including one’s self, and one’s environments.
+We also contend that many factors can inhibit ‘self-agency’ including one’s self, and one’s environments.

-This natural capability of humans comes in contact with many experiences throughout our lives that are designed to control and/or diminish our natural tendency of emergent ‘Self-Agency’.
+This natural capability of humans comes in contact with many experiences throughout our lives that are designed to control and/or diminish our natural tendency of one’s emerging ‘self-agency’.

-The interesting thing is that many of the organizational forms, norms, patterns and institutions we ourselves have created tend to destroy / inhibit such natural emerging self-agency rather than enhance such in people – even though we say we may want to enhance individual and group capabilities.
+The interesting thing is that many of the organizational forms, norms, patterns and institutions we ourselves have created tend to destroy / inhibit such natural emerging self-agency rather than enhance such in people – even though we say we want to enhance individual and group innovativeness and capabilities.

-The constructs we have created often, based on our own design and thus ‘form’, often ‘disengage’ rather than ‘engage’ even though such may have been our intent – and I use the word ‘may’ cautiously.
+The constructs we have often created in our social and organizational patterns and thus influencing our experiences, which are based on our own design, often ‘disengage’ rather than ‘engage’ even though such may have been our intent – and I use the word ‘may’ cautiously.

 Personal Attributes Of Self-Agency

-Personal attributes of self-agency stem from how we learn to influence or not influence what is around us, to how we think and feel, to how we create our own perceptions, to how we interact with others, to our own attitudes, values, beliefs, assumptions, to what we create, to what we destroy, to our relationships with our self, and our environments.
+Personal attributes of self-agency stem from how we learn to influence or not influence what is around us – to how we think and feel, to how we create our own perceptions, to how we interact with others, to our own attitudes, fears, values, beliefs, assumptions, to what we create, to what we destroy, to our relationships with our self, others and with our environments.